Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Sandy feeling in one or both eyes

-• When it comes to Viral Conjunctivitis: Generally, cases of Viral Conjunctivitis are mild, and the infection goes away on its own in 7-14 days.
-Your Ophthalmologist may prescribe an antiviral medication for more severe cases of viral conjunctivitis (such as those caused by the herpes virus).
+• Regarding Viral Conjunctivitis, Most cases are mild, and the infection goes away on its own in 7-14 days.
+Your Ophthalmologist may prescribe an antiviral medication for more severe cases (such as those caused by the herpes virus).

-Prevention of the spread of Conjunctivitis:
+Prevention of the spread of Conjunctivitis

 Conjunctivitis caused by a virus or bacteria is highly contagious and spreads quickly.
-If, after touching your infected eye, you touch your other eye or touch an object or try on lenses while you still have traces of the infected fluid that came out of your eye, you may be spreading the virus or bacteria that caused the Conjunctivitis.
+If, after touching your infected eye, you touch your other eye or an object or try on lenses while you still have traces of the infected fluid that came out of your eye, you may be spreading the virus or bacteria that caused the Conjunctivitis.

 Use the following tips to prevent the spread of Conjunctivitis: